nextflow-io/nextflow/docs/sharing.md

 #### The `lib` directory

-Any Groovy scripts or JAR files in the `lib` directory will be automatically loaded and made available to your pipeline scripts.
+Any Groovy scripts or Java libraries (JARs) in the `lib` directory will be automatically loaded and made available to your pipeline scripts.
 The `lib` directory is a useful way to provide utility code or external libraries without cluttering the pipeline scripts.

 ### Data